Healthcare in Singapore: Public health system

-The 10 public hospitals comprise eight general hospitals (AH, SGH, NUH, CGH, TTSH, KTPH, NTFGH & SKH), and 2 specialized hospitals (KKH & IMH).
-In addition, there are 9 national specialty centres for cancer (NCCS & NCIS), cardiac (NHCS & NUHCS), eye (SNEC), skin (NSC), neuroscience (NNI) and dental care (NDCS & NUCOHS).
+The 11 public hospitals comprise 9 general hospitals (AH, SGH, NUH, CGH, TTSH, KTPH, NTFGH, SKH & WHC), and 2 specialized hospitals (KKH & IMH).

 As of 2019, Singapore had a total of 14,297 doctors in its healthcare system, giving a doctor-to-population ratio of 1:399.
 The nurse-to-population ratio (including midwives) was 1:133, with a total of 42,777 nurses.
 There were 2,475 dentists, giving a ratio of 1 dentist to 2,304 people.

 Approximately 70–80% of Singaporeans obtain their medical care within the public health system.
 Overall government spending on public healthcare amounts to 1.6% of annual GDP.
 As of 2013, this amounted to an average of $1,104 Government Health Expenditure per person.
 Health-related spending is the third largest expenditure item, after defence and education expenses.
 As the median age of the population increases, Singapore's healthcare spending is expected to rise.
 Healthcare spending has risen from $4 billion in 2011 to $9.8 billion in 2016.

 Singapore has a strong reputation for health services and healthcare systems; in 2000, the country was ranked sixth in the world by the World Health Organization.
 Public hospitals have autonomy over management decisions, and compete with one another for patients.
 General hospitals have a variety of functions and services; they mainly represent multi-disciplinary acute inpatient and specialist outpatient services, have 24-hour emergency centers, and often specialize in a specific field of medicine (cancer research, neuroscience, dental care, cardiac care, etc.).
 Singapore has an array of hospitals and health services available, as well as community hospitals that exist as an intermediate form of healthcare for people who do not require the services of a general hospital but cannot cope at home.
 The funding behind Singapore's public health sector can be broken down into the Ministry of Health of Singapore, MediSave, MediShield Life, and MediFund.